dlove24/lbutils/docs/index.md

 ## Notes

 - This library is principally a teaching library, so the [Documentation](https://dlove24.github.io/urest/urest) should be at least as important as the 'code'.
 Where possible all algorithms and implementation techniques should also be explained as fully as possible, or at least linked to reference standards/implementations

-- All documentation should be organised according to the [Diátaxis](https://diataxis.fr/) framework: ideally with examples that do not require specific board set-ups.

 - For consistency, all code should also be in the format standardised by the [Black](https://github.com/psf/black) library.
 This makes it easier to co-ordinate external code and documentation with the implementation documented here.